UKCloud/documentation/articles/azure/azs-how-create-vm-image-powershell.md

 # Delete the VM
 Remove-AzureRmVM -ResourceGroupName $RGName -Name $VMName -Force

-# Get image to check OS type.
+# Get image to check OS type
 $Image = Get-AzureRmImage | Where-Object -FilterScript { $_.Name -like $ImageName }

-# Depending on the OS type, open either an RDP or SSH port and provision correct size.
+# Depending on the OS type, open either an RDP or SSH port and provision correct size
 if ($Image.StorageProfile.OsDisk.OsType -like "Windows") {
     $OpenPorts = 3389
     if (-not $Size) {